About the Digital Collection

 Some materials and descriptions may include offensive content.
 More info

 This digital collection comprises selected materials from the following archival collection at David M. Rubenstein Rare Book & Manuscript Library:

 Frank Espada photographs and papers 1946-2010, bulk 1964-2000

 Collection #RL.00367 | 56.2 Linear Feet; 76 boxes; 3 oversize folders

 Frank Espada was a political activist and documentary photographer of Puerto Rican extraction based in New York and California.
 His photographic archives comprise thousands of black-and-white photographs and negatives and related materials concerning Espada's lifelong work documenting the Puerto Rican diaspora, civil and economic rights movements, indigenous Chamorro communities in Micronesia, and HIV/AIDS outreach in San Francisco.
 The Puerto Rican Diaspora project also includes over 150 oral history recordings.
 The Civil Rights series documents voter registration and school desegregation rallies in New York City, 1964-1970, as well as housing and anti-poverty movements, primarily in California.
 Photographic subjects encompass Puerto Ricans, African Americans, and indigenous peoples, as well as whites and racially mixed people.
 The professional papers include files related to activism, research and writings, exhibits, teaching, and publicity.
 The earliest dated item is a 1946 essay by Espada, "What democracy means to me."
 Acquired as part of the Archive of Documentary Arts at Duke University.

-by Zeke Graves about 3 years ago
+by Zeke Graves over 3 years ago

-by Shadae Gatlin over 3 years ago
+by Shadae Gatlin about 4 years ago